-- 1.1.
-The CEGC/ICCIC is a body created by resolution of the Assembly of National Delegates for Ice ClimbingCompetitions.
-The CEGC/ICCIC aims at becoming a constituent part of the Union Internationale des Associations d'Alpinisme (UIAA).
-The CEGC/ICCIC is responsible for the administration and development of all aspects of the sport of international Competition Ice Climbing. - 1.2.
-The CEGC/ICCIC maintains authority in respect to all international ice climbing competitions as defined in Section 2 below.
+1.1.
+The UIAA COMMISSION for Ice Climbing Competitions is a constituent part of the Union Internationale des Associations d'Alpinisme (UIAA).
+The UIAA COMMISSION is responsible for the administration and development of all aspects of the sport of international Competition Ice Climbing.

+1.2.
+The UIAA COMMISSION maintains authority in respect to all international ice climbing competitions as defined in Section 2 below.
 As such, it is the body responsible for:

-a) Receiving applications from UIAA member-federations to organise international competitions;
+a) Receiving applications from UIAA member-federations to organize international competitions;